As an Amazon Associate I earn from qualifying purchases.

 Frying the flowers captures their sweet aroma and delicate flavor better than most anything else.
-(Most likely because the elder aromas are fat soluble.)
-But I have a problem with every elderflower fritter recipe I’ve ever seen: They all involve dipping the whole flower heads into batter and frying them.
+(Most likely because the elderflower’s aromas are fat soluble.)
+But I have a problem with every elderflower fritters recipe I’ve ever seen: They all involve dipping the whole flower heads into batter and frying them.

 What’s the big deal?
-Well, all parts of the elderberry are toxic except for the flowers and ripe berries.
-The typical image of a batter-fried elderflower head gives the impression that the whole head is edible.
+Well, all parts of the elderberry are toxic, except for the flowers and ripe berries.
+The typical image of batter-fried elderflower fritters gives the impression that the whole head is edible.
 Not so.
 If you eat too many of the stems, you will get sick.
 A few little stems here and there is not an issue, but I’ve seen people chow down on whole heads and, predictably, get nauseous afterwards.

 And just to be clear, I am talking about blue elderberry here, not red elderberry.
 Red elderberry is mostly a Pacific plant, but it can be found sporadically across the country.
 Red elderberry is, depending on who you talk to, either just nasty or is outright toxic.

-I prefer to make these fritters with fresh flowers, but you can also use dried.
+I prefer to make elderflower fritters with fresh flowers, but you could also use dried.
 If you are not near any elder bushes, you can buy dried elderflowers or in home brewing shops.
 You will also need elderflower cordial or syrup: Use my recipe for elderflower cordial or buy it online.

 If you have fresh flowers, start by shaking the flower heads over a large bowl.
 This will shake loose lots of flowers… and any bugs.
 The earlier in the day you gather, the fewer the bugs.
 Then pick the flowers off the stems.
 The teeny stems that hold each flower onto the head are OK, but try to get out as many of the stems as possible.
 My method is to pick quickly, then do quality control on the bowl when you’re done.

-I deep-fry these fritters, and you will need to fry them in at least an inch of oil, preferably a lot more.
+I deep-fry my elderflower fritters, and you will need to fry them in at least an inch of oil, preferably a lot more.
 The shallower the oil, the flatter the fritters will be.
 I like them like beignets, so I use my deep fryer.
 Your choice.

 Another cool tip?
 Fry the whole batch, and if you don’t eat them all at one sitting (possible, but improbable), you can refry them for a minute or so the next time you want to eat the fritters and they will be just as crispy.

 The result is addictive.
-It is essentially an aromatic, floral doughnut hole.
+These elderflower fritters are essentially an aromatic, floral doughnut hole.
 Dusted with confectioner’s sugar and eaten with coffee or tea, you could do a lot worse on a Sunday morning.